linamansy/CampusCare/DOCUMENTATION.md

 ### PATCH `/api/issues/:id/verify`

-Community Member verifies that their reported issue has been resolved.
-Awards `actsOfServicePoints` to the worker.
+after the issue has been marked as Resolved by Facility Management to allow the original reporter to confirm satisfaction with the resolution.

+When verification is successful, the verifiedBy field stores the ID of the Community Member who confirmed the resolution.

 **Authentication:** Required (Community Member — must own the issue)